 The trouble with ground monitors

 The data offered by ground monitoring stations is limited to very small geographical areas and due to capital constraints, not all localities can have a monitoring station.
 However, different areas in the same city can have varying air quality.
-For instance, BreeZo data shows that Powai, Mumbai has had a poor AQI compared to Bandra, Mumbai which is 20 km away.
-There are significant differences between air quality in neighbouring streets!
+For instance, BreeZo data has previously shown that Powai, a residential neighborhood in Mumbai, has had poor AQI compared to Bandra (a coastal suburb in Mumbai) which is 20 km away.
+There are significant differences between air quality in neighboring streets!
 Due to irregular upkeep, sensors might be down for hours and days together, making current data pipelines insufficient in accessing climate intelligence.

 Breezo Smart AQ